-OHFA will not issue a funding agreement for the OHTF Award until 1).Following_Board approval, and 2) of OHTF, OHFA will enter into a Funding Agreement with the LIHTC ownership entity for any project that receives OHTF.
-The project team must compile and submitssion of all required due diligence.
+OHFA will not issue a funding agreement for the OHTF award until 1) Board approval, and 2) until OHFA's legal department has determined that all required due diligence has been submitted.
 Due Diligence shall be submitted before requesting a closing date, as described in the OHFA Loan Closing Procedures document on the OHFA Loan Closing webpage.
-OHFA cannot commence the closing process without aAII due diligence must be being submitted in the form required by the due diligence checklist submitted no later than 30 days prior to the estimated loan closing date.
+All due diligence must be submitted in the form required by the due diligence checklist no later than 30 days prior to the estimated loan closing date.